 While the answer to this question can vary depending on an individual dog's health and size, there are some general guidelines for how long you can let your dog go without food before you need to contact your vet.
 In this blog post, we'll explore how long a dog can go without eating and what you should do if your dog stops eating.

-How Long Can a Dog Go Without Food?
+How Long Can A Dog Go Without Eating Food?

 Healthy dogs can go up to five days with no food, but this is only true if your dog is drinking water.
 Some dogs can go as long as seven days without eating, but you should never leave your dog not eating for this long without contacting your veterinarian.